noatmc-archived/TickShift/README.md

 ### Info

  **_Feel free to skid this into your client if you wish.
-However you MUST credit me in the file or in the project if you do please._**
+However I would appreciate it if you credit me in the file or in the project._**

 This is the TickShift exploit.
 It is an exploit that works on almost all Minecraft servers.